BlasBenito/spatialRF/README.md

 -   Distance matrix columns as explanatory variables [(Hengl et al. 2018)](https://peerj.com/articles/5518/).

-The package is designed to minimize the amount of code required to fit a spatial model from a training dataset, the names of the response and the predictors, and a distance matrix, as the example below shows.
+The package is designed to minimize the code required to fit a spatial model from a training dataset, the names of the response and the predictors, and a distance matrix, as shown below.

 ``` r
 spatial.model <- spatialRF::rf_spatial(